pulibrary/princeton_ansible/README.md

 pipenv shell
 ```

-Run the following to test
+Make sure docker is running before you run the following to test

 ```bash
 molecule test